Demotive/govuk_transformation_dashboard/_posts/2000-01-03-redundancy-payment.markdown

 homepage-intro: |
-    If your company has recently become insolvent you will be able to apply for redundancy payment online
+    If your company has recently become insolvent you’ll be able to apply for redundancy payment online

 detail-page-intro: |
     100,000 new redundancy claims made each year